 From the Coach’s Corner, for more strategies, here are related articles:

-21 Quick Tips to Avoid the Dark Side of Management — It’s true that not all complaints are valid.
+Avoid Nightmarish Trend: Discrimination Suits, an EEOC Dragnet — It’s true that not all complaints are valid.
 Many aren’t.
 Some originate from mere office politics.
 Managing employees is difficult.
 So the purpose here is not to indict the managers who are professional – assiduous, empathetic, good motivators and make sure their workplace stays out of legal trouble.
 Here’s how to avoid HR troubles.

 Human Resources: 12 Errors to Avoid in Evaluations — How should you properly evaluate employees?
 Make sure you are careful to avoid errors in evaluations.
 Naturally, you want to praise good performance and discourage bad.
 Commonly, there are 12 errors that managers make in performance evaluations.